dravinflores/smdt/documentation/darkcurrent.md

 DarkCurrent Station Object
 --------------------
-darkcurrent.DarkCurrent, the darkcurrent station object, does not do much.
+dark_current.DarkCurrent, the darkcurrent station object, does not do much.
 All it really does is inherit from [Station](station.md), where all the interesting code is.

 It also provides the \_\_str\_\_ function for printing the station and all of it's records.

 DarkCurrentRecord Object
 ------------------
-darkcurrent.DarkCurrentRecord is the [Record](record.md) object that stores a single instance of data from the darkcurrent station.
+dark_current.DarkCurrentRecord is the [Record](record.md) object that stores a single instance of data from the darkcurrent station.
 It's mostly a data container, but provides useful functions for printing and fail testing.

 Failure condition: A DarkCurrentRecord is considered a failure if darkcurrent is greater than 1 nA.